ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/schema_design.md

 Let's take a table with the ```( timestamp, userid, userevent, PRIMARY KEY (userid, timestamp) )``` schema.
 As the entire primary key or its first component, you can use a hash of the source key.
 For example:

 ```
-( HASH(timestamp, userid), timestamp, userid, userevent, PRIMARY KEY (HASH(timestamp, userid), userid, timestamp) )
+( HASH(timestamp, userid), timestamp, userid, userevent, PRIMARY KEY (HASH(userid), userid, timestamp) )
 ```

 If you select the hashing function correctly, the rows are distributed evenly enough throughout the key space, which results in an even load on the system.
-In this case, if the ```userid, timestamp``` fields are present in the key after ```HASH(timestamp, userid)```, this preserves data locality and sorting by time for a specific user.
+In this case, if the ```userid, timestamp``` fields are present in the key after ```HASH(userid)```, this preserves data locality and sorting by time for a specific user.

 ### Reducing the number of partitions affected by a single query {#decrease-shards}